Timeline of events that left 5 victims and 2 attackers dead

 TUESDAY

 — 12:21 p.m.: Anderson and Graham drive a rental van to the JC Kosher Supermarket.
-Anderson gets out and immediately begins firing at the business as he and Graham, who was the passenger, enter it.
+Anderson gets out and immediately begins firing at the business as he and Graham, who was the passenger, enter.
 Three people are shot and killed.
 Another is shot and wounded but escapes.
+Police say they arrived “within minutes,” immediately taking fire from the attackers.

 — 12:38 p.m.: Someone discovers Seals’ body near Bay View Cemetery and calls police.

-— 12:43 p.m.: Jersey City police arrive at the market and engage Anderson and Graham.
+— 12:43 p.m.: Police bring an armored vehicle to the market and engage Anderson and Graham.
 A “long, protracted” shootout follows.

 — 3:25 p.m.: An armored police vehicle breaks through the front of the market.

-Note: This story has been corrected to show that Michael Rumberger did not drive for Uber, as was in a previous version of this story.